Skip to main content

 Example Workflow: Academic Literature Review

 A graduate researcher needs a structured literature review on formative assessment in higher education.
+Expected behavior:

 • Maps evidence across studies systematically